How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 Functional Image Alt Text: “Submit application form button”

-Context: Form submission button with paper airplane icon
+Context: Form submission button with paper airplane icon—users need to know the action, not the icon

 Decorative Image Alt Text: alt=”” (empty for purely decorative border image)